NU-CEM/Group_wiki/tdep_installation.md

 cp important_settings.conda important_settings
 ```

-3. Then I had to point to the conda installation by chaning the `PREFIX=/home/e05/e05/prakaya/miniconda3/envs/tdep` and change the `FCFLAGS="-ffree-line-length-none -std=f2008 -cpp -Wno-argument-mismatch"`:
+3. Then I had to point to the conda installation by changing the `PREFIX=/home/e05/e05/prakaya/miniconda3/envs/tdep`.
 4. Then to build:
 ```
 ./build_things.sh --nthreads_make 4